Trajectories of charged particles in knotted electromagnetic fields: Trajectories

 \section{Trajectories}

 Given a knotted electromagnetic field configuration, a natural issue that arises is the behavior of charged particles in the background of such a field.
-We proceed to address this issue by analyzing, with numerical simulations, the trajectories of several (identical) charged point particles for the family of knotted field configurations that we encountered in the last section.
-We will mostly consider basis field configurations (up to $j{=}1$ for simplicity) except for the Hopf--Rañada field as previously discussed.
+This question was already discussed in the context of the Hopfion \cite{Arrayas10}.
+Now we proceed to address this issue in the context of the `de Sitter' method by analyzing, with numerical simulations (see Mathematica Notebook \cite{nbFile}), the trajectories of several (identical) charged point particles for the family of knotted field configurations that we encountered in the last section.
+We will consider basis field configurations (up to $j{=}1$) here for simplicity.

 The trajectories of these particles are governed by the relativistic Lorentz equation